olgazim/LucidChart-User-Documentation/docs/pages/Olga_formatting_shapes.md

 # Add a shape to your document

-1. Choose a shape set by **clicking** on the [arrow] on the left side of the set name.
+1. Choose a shape set by **clicking** the [arrow] on the left side of the set name.
 You will see a list of shapes available for the selected set.

 ![Shape panel](/images/shapes-panel.gif)
-!!!warning
+!!!note
-    In case(If?) you can't find the desired shape in the list, you can choose another predefined library or create a custom one.
+    If you can't find the desired shape in the list, you can choose another predefined library or create a custom one.

     [Check the 'Add a shape library' section for more details.](#add_shape)

-    [Create a custom shape library](#create_shape_library) comment TODO: this sounds more like a Note instead of warning to me.
+    [Create a custom shape library](#create_shape_library)

 2. **Drag** the desired shape from the list and **drop** it onto the canvas.